AnimeshKoratana/kcf-tracking/README.md

 2. A json file that contains an array of objects, one per frame.
 Each object has a frame number associated with it along with an array containing the boxes (of busses) found at the frame.
 The generated json output file can be seen [here](data/taipei-hires-2017-04-08-boxes.json)

-The an example frame object follows the example below:
+An example frame object follows the example below:
 ```$xslt
 {
     "frame" : 1298,             //the frame number